-For new self-publishing authors, Amazon KDP and KDP Select can cause confusion
+For new self-publishing authors, choosing between Amazon KDP and KDP Select can cause confusion

-In essence, Amazon KDP (Kindle Direct Publishing) is non-exclusive, so you can sell your ebook on other retailers, as well as Amazon Kindle, while Amazon KDP Select (KDPS) requires that you grant Amazon exclusive selling rights for your ebook.
+Amazon KDP (Kindle Direct Publishing) is non-exclusive, so you are unrestricted and can sell your ebook on other retailers, as well as Amazon Kindle.

 Amazon’s explanation of digital (ebook) exclusivity is quite clear:

 When you enroll a book in KDP Select, you’re committing to making the digital format of that book available exclusively through KDP while it’s enrolled in the program.

 All content enrolled in KDP Select must remain for sale through the Kindle Store only.
 If the digital version of your book appears to be available for pre-order, for sale, or for free elsewhere (such as on your website or blog, or a third party’s website), then it is not eligible for KDP Select.
 Adding new content (such as bonus content, author’s commentary section, etc.) to a book that is available elsewhere will not satisfy the exclusivity requirements.
 See the KDP Select Terms and Conditions for complete exclusivity requirements.

 However, you may choose to make up to 10% of your book available on other sites as a sample, as well as continue to distribute your book in physical format (including print on demand books), or in any format other than digital.
 10% is roughly the length of the Kindle Free reading sample.

 You may also provide professional reviewers with a copy of your book via email for the purpose of editing, proofreading and helping with other quality improvements.
 See the KDP Select Terms and Conditions for more information.
 When you enroll a boxset in KDP Select, none of those books can be offered on another platform.